Probiotic microorganisms in food. Properties, benefits, safety and enumeration

 Bifidobacteria.
 Teraguchi et al. (1978) first advocated the use of the selective agents neomycin, nalidixic acid, lithium chloride and paromomycine sulphate (NNLP) to enumerate bifidobacteria.
 L-cysteine was also required to give reducing conditions.
 Since this paper was published in Japanese, in the Japanese Journal of Bacteriology, Laroia and Martin (1991) published a translation in the Cultured Dairy Products Journal.
 Since then media containing NNLP e.g. MRS + NNLP have been used widely; L-cysteine is also required.
 The selective agents are filter-sterilised before addition to sterile basal agar.
 While an experienced laboratory worker should have no difficulty in preparing agar media containing NNLP, it seems obvious to state that it is essential to ensure that all the components are in solution prior to filter-sterilisation.
 I suspect that some of the problems that may occasionally occur with this medium are due to incorrect preparation of the NNLP additives.
 Special care is also required with some of the selective agents, for health and safety reasons e.g. Control of Substances Hazardous to Health - COSHH regulations.
 The medium works reasonably well but does have some limitations.
 Some bifidobacteria will not grow on this medium, probably because of sensitivity to neomycin.
 Since strains in probiotic products generally grow well on MRS+NNLP this is generally not a practical problem for product quality controllers.
 Also, some strains of Lb. acidophilus may grow on this medium.
 Providing the necessary controls are provided, this is not a major problem.
 Lb. acidophilus will grow both aerobically and anaerobically whereas bifidobacteria will only grow anaerobically.
 Subtraction methods can easily be developed to quantify the populations of bifidobacteria and Lb. acidophilus present if required.

 Mupirocin, in quantities necessary for bulk media production, is not easy to obtain.
 There are also ethical issues concerning the use of this antibiotic.
 It is particularly useful in the treatment of MRSA, methicillin-resistant Staphylococcus aureus.
-MRSA infection is a significant threat to the health of elderly and immunodeficient patients and has become a challenge to National Health Services in Britian and other countries.
+MRSA infection is a significant threat to the health of elderly and immunodeficient patients and has become a challenge to National Health Services in Britain and other countries.
 Mupirocin is also active against Helicobacter pylori, another bacterium that is difficult to treat using conventional antibiotic therapy.
-Because of concerns about the emergence of mupirocin-resistant MRSA it would be prudent to expect difficulty in obtaining this antibiotic in future.

 Lb. acidophilus.
 MRS + Maltose agar (Hull and Roberts, 1984) is useful in the selective enumeration of Lb. acidophilus.
 While bifidobacteria can grown on this medium, they require anaerobic conditions and the inclusion of cysteine.
 Generally many of the Lb. acidophilus strains in yoghurt will grow aerobically on this medium.
 This medium has a major limitation in that it also permits the growth of Lb. casei, if this is present.
 Again providing good experimental design is used this is not a problem.
 Many strains of Lb. casei will grow well on MRS + Maltose agar + 4% salt while Lb. acidophilus does not grow.
 Again count-substraction methods can be developed to quantify both species.
 We have also found that some strains of of Lb. delbrueckii subsp. bulgaricus will also grow on this medium.